dib-lab/2020-paper-sourmash-gather/manuscript.md

 revisiting the original data set.
 This includes unions and intersections.
-Although possible for MinHash, in practice this requires oversampling (using a larger $n$) to account for possibly having less than $n$ values after filtering (the approach taken by Finch [@bovee_finch:_2018]).
+Although possible for MinHash, in practice this requires oversampling (using a larger $n$) to account for possibly having less than $n$ values after filtering; this approach is taken by Finch, another MinHash sketching software for genomics [@doi:10.21105/joss.00505].

-Another useful operation available on _Scaled MinHash_ sketches is *downsampling*: the contiguous value range for Scaled MinHash sketches allow deriving $\mathbf{SCALED}_{s'}(W)$ sketches for any $s' \ge s$ using only $\mathbf{SCALED}_{s}(W)$.
-MinHash and ModHash can also support this operation in limited circumstances, when $n' \le n$ and $m'$ is a multiple of $m$.
-Note also that _Scaled MinHash_ and regular MinHash sketches can be converted between each other when compatible hashing schemes are used, and when (insert math here about boundary values etc.)

 When the multiplicity of hashes in the original data is retained, _Scaled MinHash_ sketches can be filtered on abundance.
-This allows removing low-abundance values, as implemented in Finch [@bovee_finch:_2018], another MinHash sketching software for genomics.
+This allows removing low-abundance values, as implemented in Finch [doi:10.21105/joss.00505]].
 Filtering values that only appear once was implemented in Mash by using a Bloom Filter and only adding values after they were seen once, with later versions also implementing an extra counter array to keep track of counts for each value in the MinHash.
 These operations can be done in _Scaled MinHash_ without auxiliary data structures.

+Another useful operation available on _Scaled MinHash_ sketches is *downsampling*: the contiguous value range for Scaled MinHash sketches allows deriving MinHash sketches from _Scaled MinHash_ sketches whenever the number of hashes in the _Scaled MinHash_ sketch is equal to or greater than $n$, as long as the same hashing scheme is used.
+Likewise, MinHash sketches can be converted to _Scaled MinHash_ sketches when the maximum hash value in the MinHash sketch is larger than $s$.

-Finally, because Scaled MinHash are collections of hashes, existing k-mer indexing approaches can be applied to the sketches to provide fast database search of these indices; a number of indexing operations, including Sequence Bloom Trees and reverse indices, are provided in the sourmash software.
+Finally, because _Scaled MinHash_ sketches are simply collections of hashes, existing k-mer indexing approaches can be applied to the sketches to provide fast database search of these indices with both similarity and containment metrics; a number of indexing operations, including Sequence Bloom Trees and reverse indices, are provided in the sourmash software.

-In exchange for these many conveniences, _Scaled MinHash_ sketches have limited sensitivity for small data sets (data set size approx. $s$) and are only bounded in size by $H/s$, which is typically quite large.
+In exchange for these many conveniences, _Scaled MinHash_ sketches have limited sensitivity for small data sets where the k-mer cardinality of the data set $\approx s$, and are only bounded in size by $H/s$ (typically quite large, $\approx 2e16$).
 The limited sensitivity of sketches may affect the sensitivity of gene- and viral genome-sized queries, but at $s=1000$ we see comparable accuracy and sketch size to MinHash for bacterial genome comparisons (Figure XXX, currently 1).

 ## Minimum set covers can be used for accurate compositional analysis of metagenomes.

-Many metagenome content analysis approaches use reference genomes to interpret metagenome content, but most such approaces rely on a curated list of non-redunant genomes from a much larger database (e.g. Humann3/biobakery, cite).
-Here, we frame the computational challenge of discovering the appropriate reference genomes for a set of metagenome reads as a min-set-cov problem, in which we seek a *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the reference database.
+Many metagenome content analysis approaches use reference genomes to interpret metagenome content, but most such approaches rely on a curated list of non-redundant genomes from a much larger database (e.g. Humann3/biobakery, cite).
+Here, we seek the *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the reference database.
 We show that this can be resolved efficiently for real-world data sets using a greedy algorithm; using _Scaled MinHash_, we provide an approach that readily scales to 700,000 genomes on current hardware (performance in appendix).
+Moreover, this procedure reduces the number of genomes under consideration to $\approx 100$ for several mock and real metagenomes.

 The development of a small list of relevant genomes is particularly useful for large reference databases containing many redundant genomes; for example, in Table XXX, we show that for one particular mock community, we can select a minimum metagenome cover of 19 genomes for a metagenome that contains matches to over 400,000 genomes total.

-This minimum metagenome cover can then be used as inputs for taxonomic analysis and/or read mapping.
+This minimum metagenome cover can then be used as inputs for further analysis, including both taxonomic content analysis and mapping approaches.
+For taxonomic analyses, we find that this approach is competitive with other current approaches and has many additional conveniences (discussed in detail below).
+The comparison of hash-based estimation of containment to mapping results in Figure

-Our comparison of hash-based estimation of containment to mapping results in Figure @fig:gather shows that this approach is an accurate proxy for systematic mapping.
-In particular, hash-based estimation of containment closely matches actual read mapping performance.
+@fig:gather shows that this approach is an accurate proxy for systematic mapping.

-This min-set-cov approach for assigning genomes to metagenomes using k-mers differs substantially from extant k-mer and mapping-based approaches.
+This min-set-cov approach for assigning genomes to metagenomes using k-mers differs substantially from extant k-mer and mapping-based approaches for identifying relevant genomes.
 LCA-based approaches such as Kraken label individual k-mers based on taxonomic lineages in a database, and then use the resulting database of annotated k-mers to assign taxonomy to reads.
 Mapping- and homology-based approaches such as Diamond or @@@ use read mapping to genomes or read alignment to gene sequences in order to assign taxonomy and function.
-These approaches typically focus on individual k-mers or reads.
-This is in contrast to the greedy min-set-cov approach described here, which looks at the entire collection of reads/k-mers and assigns them _in aggregate_ to the _best_ genome match.
-Based on the CAMI community benchmarks, this greedy approach to content analysis is competitive in accuracy to other techniques.
+These approaches typically focus on assigning *individual* k-mers or reads.
+In contrast, here we analyze the entire collection of reads/k-mers and assigns them _in aggregate_ to the _best_ genome match.

 Our implementation of the min-set-cov algorithm in sourmash also readily supports custom reference databases as well as updating